Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

 	reconstruct path from v2 back to v1, following previous pointers.
 ```

-A minheap data structure is required to make Dijkstra's work.
+A minheap data structure is required to make Dijkstra's work (minheap = "cloud").
 - DFS requires a Stack
 - BFS requires a Queue
 - Dijkstra's requires a minheap

-A minheap gives them each vertex a distance “priority” value.
+This minheap orders vertices by smallest weighted distance it takes to get to the node from **s**.
+The smaller the distance to a vertex is, the higher “priority” a vertex has.
 This makes it fast to grab the one with the smallest distance and lets us update that distance as we discover new, better paths.

 We break the algorithm into three steps: